What Is An Integrated Master Schedule?

 Nothing is worse for a PM than a constantly shifting goal.
 As a favorite graduate school professor of mine would say, it’s like trying to nail Jell-O to a tree; you aren’t going to succeed in meeting your goals if you can’t define what they are.
 A baseline creates a snapshot-in-time of the IMS against which later changes can be compared.

-Project teams often show resistance to baselining their projects due to a miscomprehension that a baseline “sets things in stone.”
-Project baselines help create alignment around initial project goals and aspirations, but they by no means set things in stone.
-In fact, baselines can be reset as often as a project team deems necessary, though if a team is re-baselining their project every month, they are likely missing the point of the baseline.
+Program management teams often show resistance to baselining their projects due to a miscomprehension that a baseline “sets things in stone.”
+A baseline within the integrated master plan (IMP) and schedule helps create alignment around initial project goals and aspirations, but by no means sets things in stone.
+In fact, baselines can be reset as often as a project team deems necessary.
+However, if a team is re-baselining their project every month, they are likely missing the point of the baseline.

-Baselines provide important data for continuous project improvement.
+Baselines provide important data for continuous improvement in project planning.
 They allow the team to see, for example, that certain tasks routinely take 4-6 weeks longer to complete than originally anticipated, or other tasks routinely come in 20 percent above the baseline budget.
-This helps the team improve future project assumptions, while pinpointing potential blind spots or areas for improvement.
+This data can improve future assumptions while pinpointing areas for enhanced planning scheduling.

 Critical Path Analysis